livekit/psrpc/README.md

     // send a request to all servers, and receive one response per server SendMultiRequest(ctx context.Context, rpc string, request proto.Message) (<-chan proto.Message, error)

-    // subscribe to a channel (all subscribed clients will receive every message) Subscribe(ctx context.Context, channel string) (Subscription, error)
+    // subscribe to a streaming rpc (all subscribed clients will receive every message) JoinStream(ctx context.Context, rpc string) (Subscription, error)

-    // subscribe to a channel queue (each message is only received by a single client) SubscribeQueue(ctx context.Context, channel string) (Subscription, error)
+    // join a queue for a streaming rpc (each message is only received by a single client) JoinStreamQueue(ctx context.Context, rpc string) (Subscription, error)

     // close all subscriptions and stop
     Close()